xaviershay/blog/_posts/2018-05-02-reinventing-organizations-review.md

 > meant to be.
 Almost always, the departure happens by mutual consent, on a
 > friendly basis.

-In particular, senior people from traditional organisations seem to have a harder time, since they lose most of the management tools and power that historically enabled them to be effective.
+In particular, senior people from traditional organizations seem to have a harder time, since they lose most of the management tools and power that historically enabled them to be effective.

 I'm curious what effect this extra filter has on the diversity of teams.
 I can see good theoretical arguments both ways: a focus on compassion and self-awareness should lead to being able to include a wider variety of people, but the inherent difficultly in conflict resolution could also lead teams to hire people "just like them" since they know they can get along.
 This topic wasn't addressed in the book, though it did give examples of people coming together to identify and address structural "isms" (race, sex, age, etc...) in their workplaces.